-- a) In accordance with General Academic Rule 5.8.2., a candidate admitted to a doctoral degree programme works under the supervision of a promoter and co-promoter where applicable, appointed, subject to the approval of the Faculty Board, by the responsible academic director. - b) For each student, at least one supervisor/promotor will be appointed who has the status of being eligible to be appointed as a member of the Faculty Board.
-However, applications for exceptions, may be presented to the higher degrees committee, who will make a recommendation to the Faculty Board for final consideration. - C) When a student submits his/her notice of submission, the final list of supervisors/promotors may be amended, based on their contributions made during the study.
+- a) In accordance with General Academic Rule 5.8.2., a candidate admitted to a doctoral degree programme works under the supervision of a promoter and co-promoter where applicable, appointed, subject to the approval of the faculty board, by the academic director concerned. - b) For each student, at least one supervisor/promotor will be appointed that is of the status of being eligible to be appointed as a member of the Faculty Board.
+However, applications for exceptions, may be presented to the higher degrees committee, who will make a recommendation to the Faculty Board for final consideration. - c) When a student submits his/her notice of submission, the final list of supervisors/promotors may be amended, based on their contributions made during the study.